Backpacking With a Disability in New Zealand

 What Activities Can You Do with a Disability in New Zealand?

 Fancy a skydive?
 Try Skydive Abel Tasman, for the most accessible tandem skydive in New Zealand where they are equipped to send you hurtling from 16,500ft.
-Other companies like NZone in Queenstown often have the tandem masters with the expertise to skydive with people with mobility problems.
+Find out more about Skydive Abel Tasman on Viator and Tripadvisor.
+Other companies like Nzone in Queenstown often have the tandem masters with the expertise to skydive with people with mobility problems.
+Check out Nzone on Viator and Tripadvisor.

 Providers of the popular water activities of jet boating and parasailing can cater to individual needs.
 Even bombing down some rapids by doing white water rafting is achievable and, as the Kiwis say, heaps of fun.
 Ask about grade 1 to 3 white water rafting, which is usually safer and requires less effort from you.